 Answer: AirPods aren’t water-resistant.
 You should refrain from wearing them in the shower, in the pool, or even when it is raining.

-Can you replace AirPods battery?
+Can you replace the AirPods battery?

 You can get your AirPods battery replaced in Apple service centers.

 You can have a free replacement if you have an Apple Care+ subscription for your headphones and your battery holds less than 80% of its original charging capacity.
-However, regular warranty does not cover battery wear down from normal use.
+However, the regular warranty does not cover battery wear down from normal use.

 - How to Locate Your Dead or Offline AirPods!(Easy Guide)